caiovini64/just-movie-it/README.md

 Just Movie It is an app of movie recommendations, where the user can see movie lists and see selected movie details.

-This project was recreated several times while I learning clean architecture.

-For more details about the project access the **[documentation](https://caioj3505.gitbook.io/just-movie-it/).**

 **This project is in the planning stage and all that can be changed.**

 ## ⚙️ Functional Requirements